Collecting from A to Z

 Partworks are periodical, mostly bi-weekly publications sold at newsagents or by subscription which include a collectors' item with each part of a series.
 There are several advantages of this way of distribution: First of all, it is a marketing strategy to bring collectors to buy a whole series of items, and in most cases the publishers offer special gifts to subscribers in order to make it particularly attractive to get all items.
 Secondly, the items can be sold at comparatively low prices because the lower VAT rates for print media are applicable: Officially only the magazine is sold and the collectors' item which is attached to the magazine is considered as a "free gift".
 Finally, selling collectors' items at newsagents instead of specialized shops can be a strategy to introduce new collectors to a hobby.
 The first issue of a partwork is usually sold at a loss-leader price, the second issue is already more expensive, and from the third issue, the regular price has to be paid.

 Partworks include all kinds of collectibles, e.g. movies on DVD, figurines, toys, and of course also model cars.
 The first partworks including model cars were released in the late 1990s and soon became particularly popular in France, Spain and Italy, later also in Eastern Europe and Latin America.
 In Northern Europe and other parts of the world, however, model car series sold at newsagents have remained quite rare.
-The most important publishers of partwork series thus come from the South-West of Europe: Altaya (in Spain and France), Del Prado and Salvat (in Spain), Atlas and Hachette (in france), De Agostini and Fabbri (in Italy).
+The most important publishers of partwork series thus come from the South-West of Europe: Altaya (in Spain and France), Del Prado and Salvat (in Spain), Hachette (in France), De Agostini, Fabbri and Centauria (in Italy).
+While these companies usually sell their partworks through newsagents, the French and Swiss publisher Atlas chose a different business model in various European countries by selling models per mail order directly to the customers, who had to subscribe to a series on a particular theme and to pay each model as it arrived.
+By the 2010s, De Agostini took over several competitors such as Altaya and Del Prado, and Hachette acquired Salvat, but the publishers still trade under their old names in their target market places.

 Model car partworks deal with many different collection themes: road cars from a particular country or car make, police and fire vehicles, rally or racing cars, cars known from movies or comic strips, vans or tractors.
 One partwork usually consists of 30 to 80 different models, but there are partworks with more than 200 issues.
 On the other hand, some series are stopped after a few issues if they aren't successful.
 Most series include 1/43rd scale models, but models in other scales, even in 1/18th, have also been attached to magazines.
-The most important manufacturers of model cars for partwork series are Norev, Solido, Ixo and Universal Hobbies, other models in partwork series have been made by Hongwell Cararama, Starline Models and other companies.
+Originally, the most important manufacturers of model cars for partwork series were Norev, Solido, Universal Hobbies and Premium & Collecting Trading Co.
+Ltd. (PCT, maker of the Ixo models), other models in partwork series have been made by Hongwell Cararama, Starline Models and other companies.
+In the 2010s, PCT became the predominating producer of partwork models worldwide.
 Many partworks include a mix of models from existing moulds and newly developped issues, some of them will be included later in the manufacturer's regular range.
-The partwork models are often slightly less detailed than the regular models from the same manufacturer (fewer decorations, plastic instead of photo-etched parts for details such as wire wheels or windscreen wipers, less detailed baseplates), but as they are much cheaper they might still be attractive for collectors.<
+The partwork models are often slightly less detailed than the regular models from the same manufacturer (fewer decorations, plastic instead of photo-etched parts for details such as wire wheels or windscreen wipers, less detailed baseplates), but as they are much cheaper they might still be attractive for collectors.

 Links to websites providing further information about partworks are available on my links page.

 Sometimes small parts for details such as radiator grilles, wire wheels, door handles, window frames or windscreen wipers are photo-etched.
-The parts are drawn in a bigger scale and the pattern is scaled down and is copied photographically on fine sheet metal (steel or brass, 0.15 to 0.3 millimetres thick).
+The parts are drawn in a bigger scale and the pattern is scaled down and is copied photographically on fine sheet metal (steel, brass or nickel silver, 0.15 to 0.3 millimetres thick).
 Then the parts are etched in acid out of the metal.
 Using photo-etched parts allows to form better details, but the technology is expensive and was limited to handbuilt models for a long time.
-Since the mid-1990s mass-producers more and more apply photo-etched parts to their scale models for collectors, too.
+One of the pioneers, André-Marie Ruf from France, introduced photo-etched parts on his AMR models made of white metal in 1979.
+In the same year, Precision Miniatures from California started producing 1/43rd scale models with photo-etched wire wheels.
+Since the mid-1990s, mass-producers have applied photo-etched parts to their scale models for collectors, too.

 Models made for a customer, mostly not available in model shops.
-Promotionals are often used as a means of advertising by car companies - e.g. the 1/25th scale plastic promotional models made by manufacturers such as AMT, MPC and Jo-Han, and later Ertl and Brookfield, from the late 1940s until the 1990s and available from the dealers of US car companies.
-But model vans and trucks with special printings advertising various products and brands are also popular.
+Promotionals are often used as a means of advertising by car companies - e.g. the 1/25th scale plastic promotional models made by manufacturers such as AMT, MPC and Jo-Han, and finally by Ertl and Brookfield Collectors Guild, from the late 1940s until the 1990s and available from the dealers of US car companies.
+Model vans and trucks with special printings advertising various products and brands are also popular.

 Synthetic material used for handbuilt models.
 Two-part polyurethane (less often polyester) resin is cast in soft rubber moulds mostly lasting only 50 to 100 castings.
 Compared to white metal or diecast, this material allows the production of less expensive and more complicated castings, but only for a limited number of models.

 Model cars in scales smaller than 1/87th are only considered as accessories for model railways today.
 In Germany models in 1/87th scale (matching with the H0-gauge model railway) are predominating (well-known manufacturers: Wiking, Herpa, Brekina, Rietze).
 Models of cars in this scale are about 5 centimetres long.
 A lot of toy cars have been made in various rather small scales between 1/55th and 1/76th ("3 inch models", about 7,5 centimetres long: Matchbox, Hot Wheels, Siku, Majorette), but there is also an increasing number of rather detailed diecast models in scales such as 1/64th (very popular in the USA), 1/72nd and 1/76th (models in the latter scale are popular in the United Kingdom, since they match with the British 00-gauge model railways).
 But most widely spread all around the world is 1/43rd scale (length: about 10 centimetres).
 Models of this size match with the 0-gauge model railway which was very popular in former times.
 Models of trucks, buses and construction vehicles are often made in 1/50th scale.
 Models in 1/35th and 1/36th scale were made by the British companies Corgi and Dinky Toys in the 1970s and 1980s (and Mercedes-Benz sold promotionals in the same size), whereas 1/32th scale - formerly a common size for model kits - is only important for slot racing cars and for models of agricultural vehicles today.
 In the 1970s and 1980s 1/24th or 1/25th (length: about 18 centimetres) was popular for bigger scale models.
 This size is still important for plastic model kits, handbuilt models and in America.
-But the success of model cars in 1/18th scale (length: about 25 centimetres) produced by the Italian manufacturer Bburago induced other brands to make models of the same size.
-Only a few ready-made scale models for collectors have been produced yet in scales bigger than 1/18th.
+But the success of model cars in 1/18th scale (length: about 25 centimetres) produced by the Italian manufacturer Bburago since the 1980s has induced many other brands to make models of the same size.
+In scales bigger than 1/18th, the offer of available models is not so wide; besides plastic kits and big toy cars, several detailed ready-made diecast and resin models for collectors have been released, notably in 1/12th scale (length: about 36 centimetres).

 Spare parts for model cars can often be ordered directly from the manufacturer or from the distributor in your country.
 On the links page page, there are links to the official websites of many model car manufacturers, a lot of these websites include some contact information.
 Addresses of model car distributors are regularly updated in model car magazines; in Switzerland, the most important distributors of model cars made by various manufacturers are Arwico and Tek-Hoby.
 Replica parts and spare tyres for obsolete model cars are sold by some specialized companies, e.g. MK Modelcarparts in the Netherlands.